ansys/pyaedt/doc/source/API/PrimitivesCircuit.rst

     ...

-Schematic in Emit
+Schematic in EMIT
 ~~~~~~~~~~~~~~~~~
-The following classes define the object properties for Emit components.
+The following classes define the object properties for EMIT components.
 They contain all getters and setters to simplify object manipulation.

 .. currentmodule:: pyaedt.modeler.circuits.PrimitivesEmit